Comparative price levels of consumer goods and services

 Among EU Member States, Luxembourg shows the highest price levels for furniture and furnishings and Bulgaria the lowest.
-For household appliances Malta is the most expensive country among EU Member States, while France has the highest PLI for consumer electronics.
-Among all 37 countries, Luxembourg is the most expensive for furniture and furnishings and Iceland for household appliances and consumer electronics.
+For household appliances Malta is the most expensive country among EU Member States, while The Netherlands has the highest PLI for consumer electronics.
+Among all 37 countries, Luxembourg is the most expensive for furniture and furnishings, Malta for household appliances and Iceland for consumer electronics.
 The lowest prices for household appliances and consumer electronics are reported in Poland.

 Price levels for personal transport equipment, transport services, communication, restaurants and hotels

 Table 3 shows the PLIs for another four groups of goods and services (see below for a description of the content of these groups):